 Borrowers facing repossession may contact the police to have an officer on hand when it’s time to surrender their vehicle.
 As well, the repo agent may request the presence of law enforcement.
 But can police assist with the car repossession?

 Read on to learn more about the role of law enforcement in the process of repossessing a car, truck, motorcycle, RV or boat.

 Can police assist with car repossession?

-It’s never a good day when the repo agent comes to take the vehicle.
+It’s never a good day for the borrower when the repo agent comes to take the vehicle.
 These situations are stressful and can get heated between the repo agent and the borrower.
 This is when the police may be called to the scene.

 Keep the Peace

-No matter who calls the police – the borrower or the repo agent – the officers who respond to the repossession are there to keep the peace and make sure that everyone is safe from harm.
+No matter who calls the police – the borrower or the repo agent – the officers who respond to the scene of the repossession are there to keep the peace and make sure that everyone is safe from harm.